 Here’s what you’ll need to make these lemon cookies:

-- 1 fresh lemon, so that you’ll have enough lemon juice & lemon zest
+—Lemon: 1 fresh lemon will yield enough lemon juice & lemon zest

 It’s so easy to make these lemon cookies!
 With a hand mixer, cream together butter, white sugar, and brown sugar.
 Add eggs, lemon juice, zest and vanilla and mix until combined.
 Add in baking soda, salt, and flour and mix once again.